TosbackCgusBridge-Bot/CGUs-versions/Surveymonkey/Privacy Policy.md

 *   Information from third parties and integration partners.
     We collect your personal information from third parties where, for example, you give permission to those third parties to share your information with us or where you have made that information publicly available online.

-If you are a Creator we will also collect:
+If you are a Creator we may also collect:

 Account Information